pramcodes/snake-ai/README.md

-# snake-ai
+# Snake AI - COMS II Snake Project (2023)

-2023 wits COMS II snake project
-You can watch my snake comepete on https://snake.wits.ai/watch, currently my snake is in the 6th league out of 48 (10/11/23)
+Welcome to the Snake AI repository!
+This project is part of the 2023 Wits COMS II Snake Project, where you can watch my snake compete on [Watch my snake](https://snake.wits.ai/watch).
+As of the last update on 10/11/23, my snake is currently in the 6th league out of 48.

+## Overview

-The coding project was modified a number of times as I continuously updated my strategy to see which one performed better, I was reluctant to get delete code since I sometimes used old fuctions in a new strategy implementation hence the project code in MyAgent.java looks disorganised.
+This coding project has undergone multiple modifications as I continuously refined my strategy to improve my snake's performance.
+Sometimes, I reused old functions in new strategy implementations, leading to a mix of different approaches.

+## Project Evolution

+The project evolved over time as I experimented with various strategies.
+Each modification aimed at enhancing the snake's decision-making and overall gameplay.
+While the code may seem disorganized in `MyAgent.java`, it reflects the iterative nature of the development process.

+## Repository Structure

+- `MyAgent.java`: The main source file containing the snake's logic and decision-making processes.
+- `...` (other relevant files and directories)

+## Acknowledgements

+I would like to express my gratitude to the Wits COMS II Snake Project organizers and participants for creating an engaging and competitive environment.